liferay/liferay-docs/discover/deployment/articles-dxp/07-liferay-connected-services/01-lcs-preconfiguration.markdown

 ## Configuring the Patching Tool [](id=configuring-the-patching-tool)

 LCS uses @product@'s patching tool to apply updates.
-The patching tool should be preinstalled in @product@ bundles.
-If you're not running a bundle, or the patching tool isn't installed in your bundle,
-[click here to download the patching tool](https://web.liferay.com/group/customer/dxp/downloads/digital-enterprise/patching-tool).
+In @product@ bundles, the patching tool is pre-installed.
+If you're not running a bundle, [click here to download the patching tool](https://web.liferay.com/group/customer/dxp/downloads/digital-enterprise/patching-tool).
-Then see the user guide section on
+Then see
 [how to install the patching tool](/discover/deployment/-/knowledge_base/7-0/patching-liferay).
 Once installed, there are a few steps you must complete before LCS can use the patching tool.
 Note that the commands below apply to Linux, Unix, and Mac.
 If